Kevin Harlan

+He has also been the lead NFL radio voice nationally for Westwood One and Monday Night Football since 2009.
+On that platform, he has broadcast 15 consecutive Super Bowls, the most in radio or television history.
+Overall, he is third all time in the total number of network television sports broadcasts for which he has done play-by-play calling for one of the four major sports in the U.S. Harlan has also broadcast more than 500 NFL games on network TV, putting him in the top 10 all time, joining names like Al Michaels and Pat Summerall, for play-by-play.

-Until 2008, Harlan was the voice of Westwood One Radio's Final Four coverage.
-In 2010, he began serving as Westwood One's lead announcer for Monday Night Football, calling his first Super Bowl in Super Bowl XLV.
-He has broadcast 12 consecutive Super Bowls for Westwood One, Super Bowls XLV-LVII.
-Twelve is the most consecutively in radio, and television, network history (Jack Buck broadcast nine straight).
+Until 2008, Harlan was the voice of Westwood One Radio's Final Four coverage of the NCAA Division I men's basketball tournament.
+In 2009, he began serving as Westwood One's lead announcer for Monday Night Football, calling his first Super Bowl in Super Bowl XLV.
+Super Bowl LIX was his 15th consecutive Super Bowl for Westwood One (Super Bowls XLV–LIX), the most consecutively in radio and television network history.
 Harlan also broadcast the CBS HD feed of Super Bowl XXXV in 2001.
-He also calls the preseason games of his hometown Packers for the team's statewide television network since 2003.
-In 2017 and 2019, he was voted the National Sportscaster of the Year by his peers.
-In total, Harlan has broadcast 13 Super Bowls and five Final Fours.
-He is one of three broadcasters to have more than 3000 national network broadcasts in his career, along with Dick Stockton and Marv Albert, of the four major sports.
+He also calls the preseason games of his hometown Green Bay Packers for the team's statewide television network since 2003.
+He is one of three broadcasters to have more than 3,000 career national TV network broadcasts of the four major professional sports, along with Dick Stockton and Marv Albert.
+He has broadcast the most NBA games for TNT in his 30 years with the network.
+He has been with Westwood One for over two decades.

 Biography

 Harlan began broadcasting as a teenager for his alma mater Our Lady of Premontre High School's high school radio station, WGBP-FM, calling play-by-play for the school's boys' basketball, football and ice hockey teams.
-He was recently inducted into the school's Hall of Fame.
+He was inducted into the school's Hall of Fame in 2019.
 He was a ball boy with the Green Bay Packers in his teens during the time that his father, Bob Harlan, was a Packers executive in the front office.
 He had originally pursued attending either the University of Wisconsin–Madison or the University of Notre Dame in pursuit of his communications/mass media degree, but a personal recommendation from broadcaster Gary Bender to his dad Bob led Kevin to instead attend the University of Kansas and its School of Journalism and Mass Communications.
-Harlan was introduced to the Jayhawks' primary basketball play-by-play announcer at the time, Tom Hedrick, who noted Harlan's zeal for sports broadcasting and immediately considered him a protege in the making.
-Hedrick gave Harlan a sideline position his freshman year, eventually deeming him as his understudy and fill-in announcer on days where he had other commitments.
+Harlan was introduced to the Jayhawks' primary basketball play-by-play announcer at the time, Tom Hedrick, who noted Harlan's zeal for sports broadcasting and immediately considered him a protégé in the making.
+Hedrick gave Harlan a sideline position his freshman year, eventually deeming him as his understudy and fill-in announcer on days when he had other commitments.
 Harlan graduated in 1982 with a broadcast journalism degree.
+During his time at Kansas, he was a member of the Sigma Chi fraternity.